 Iridescent is now in its 12th year, and entering a different stage in operation.
-Up until now we have been hard at work scaling our programs worldwide.
-This past year however, we focused our efforts on building robust, responsive systems on three fronts: 1) training and supporting partners 2) collecting and analyzing impact data and 3) sharing formative evaluation results with partners quickly enough to improve the next round of implementations.
-We provided this support for ~35,000 participants from 7,000+ organizations this year, but have room to improve moving forward.
+Since 2006, we have been scaling our programs worldwide.
+This past year, we focused our efforts on building robust, responsive systems on three fronts: 1) training and supporting partners 2) collecting and analyzing impact data and 3) sharing formative evaluation results with partners quickly enough to improve the next round of implementations.
+We provided this support for ~35,000 participants from 7,000+ organizations this year, and are excited to improve quality and scale moving forward.

 In 2018, we are committed to bringing a higher level of transparency in impact reporting.
-This year, in partnership with the Center for Research on Lifelong STEM learning, we were able to quantify the type of learning gains based on the number of hours of participation in our programs.
-This provides us a very important baseline, and based on the findings of this partnership, we have decided to only count dosage of 6 or more hours towards our impact numbers.
-It is easy enough to run one-off programs, but we learned that behavioral changes take place after 6 or more hours of our programming.
-As an organization we commitment to fully focusing on improving participant retention and quality of learning.
-We also commit to collecting, analyzing, and sharing learning gains and program impact data – highlighting retention and attrition at each stage – on a quarterly basis.
-Read on for more information about our 2017 impact and goals, and our goals for the year ahead.
+In partnership with the Center for Research on Lifelong STEM learning, we were able to quantify the type of learning gains based on the number of hours of participation in our programs.
+These findings have provided a very important baseline and informed our next strategic decision to only count dosage of 6 or more hours towards our impact numbers.
+We could easily implement one-off programs with low impact, but we learned that behavioral changes take place after 6 or more hours of our programming.
+As an organization we are committed to focusing on improving participant retention and quality of learning.
+We will collect, analyze, and share learning gains and program impact data – highlighting retention and attrition at each stage – on a quarterly basis.
+Read on for more information about what we’ve accomplished in 2017, and our goals for the year ahead.

-This year, we were able to measure, track and reach five of our goals as set out in our strategic plan – scale (reach 35,000 participants), cost efficiency ($10/contact hour), learning gains, brand strengthening, and financial goals.
+This year, we tracked (and reached!) five of our goals as set out in our 2015-2019 strategic plan – scale (reach 35,000 participants), cost efficiency ($10/contact hour), learning gains, brand strengthening, and financial goals.
 In the past, we primarily tracked only the number of participants reached.
-We did also do impact evaluations, but the data collected wasn’t analyzed regularly.
+Although we had previously completed impact evaluations, the data was not regularly analyzed.

 Data Collection and Analysis: Learning Gains

-It was only this year that we were able to design and set up data collection systems to accurately track participant attendance during our programs in order to connect it to impact.
+It was only this year that we were able to design and implement data collection systems to accurately track participant attendance during our programs, and correlate that to impact.
 Once we put a measurement system in place, we were able to begin thinking about increasing dosage.
-This may sound trivial, but it requires building many layers of infrastructure to create a scalable, sustainable, cost-efficient assessment system that can feed back into the system and improve it.
-For instance, we need to integrate data collection into program operations as smoothly as possible (such as analyzing clickstream data) so more participants are interested in answering assessment questions.
-We also recognize that partners need to understand the importance of collecting the data so they invest more time in collecting it.
-The best way to achieve this buy-in is to share prior program analyses, and help partners raise more funds for program operation by leveraging the impact data.
+This required building many layers of infrastructure to create a scalable, cost-efficient assessment system that provides feedback on ways to improve itself.
+For instance, we integrate data collection into program operations be analyzing clickstream data in order to increase participants’ interest in answering assessment questions.
+Partners invest more time in collecting data when they understand the significant impact accomplished by implementing our programs and how to provide the best learning experience for all participants.
+The best way to achieve this buy-in is by sharing prior program analyses, and helping partners raise more funds for program operation by leveraging impact data.

-All these data-collection systems take time to build, to integrate into program operations, and to deploy at each and every implementation with high fidelity.
+Data collection systems take time to build, integrate, and deploy at each and every implementation with high fidelity.

-What takes even more effort is to create systems to track alumni data.
-What we found was that it is cost prohibitive to try to track down participants from underserved communities whose phone numbers have long since changed.
-What does work though is thinking about a “pull” mechanism, such as a resource-rich online community that provides many reasons for past participants to stay connected to us – access to new learning opportunities, connections to mentors, access to internships and even job opportunities.
-Thus large scale, cost-effective assessment can only be done if it is seamlessly integrated into program operations.
+What takes even more effort is creating systems to track alumni data.
+We have found that it is cost prohibitive to track down participants from underserved communities whose phone numbers have long since changed.
+A potential alternative method to track this data could be a “pull” mechanism.
+For example, a resource-rich online community that provides many reasons for past participants to stay connected to us – access to new learning opportunities, connections to mentors, internships and even job opportunities.
+Large scale, cost-effective assessment can only be done if it is seamlessly integrated into program operations.

-The first step therefore is to improve the program structure and better support the participant community to motivate participants to return as alumni and mentors.
-The second step is to instrument interactions to collect impact data, analyze and disseminate.
+The first step is to improve the program structure and better support the participant community to motivate participants to return as alumni and mentors.
+The second step is to create systems to collect impact data, analyze and disseminate.

-The 2017 internal evaluations of 19 Curiosity Machine implementation data sets (n= 769, paired = 126) helped us get more fine-grained on the causes of impact, connecting dosage with the type of learning gains.
-We found significant increases in creativity and persistence in students after 6 contact hours.
-In addition to our internal evaluation, the Center for Research on Lifelong STEM Learning found significant increases in students in:
+The 2017 internal evaluations of 19 Curiosity Machine implementation data sets (n= 769, paired = 126) helped us refine causes of impact, connecting dosage with the type of learning gains.
+We found significant increases in creativity and persistence in students after 6 hours in our programming.
+In addition to our internal evaluation, the Center for Research on Lifelong STEM Learning found significant increases the following traits for students:

 - constructive coping & resilience after 8 hours